chirathyh/chirathyh.github.io/_pages/about.md

 I enjoy exploring the research areas of Reinforcement Learning, Health Informatics, ML, DL, control systems and Biomedical Signal Processing.

 My current research focus is mainly on designing a control system using reinforcement learning to an artificial pancreas system for glucose regulation in Type 1 Diabetes.
+If you are interested in collaborations, to learn more about my research, or in sharing your research work please contact me.

 <!-- I completed my BSc (Hons) in Electronics & Telecommunication Engineering from the University of Moratuwa, Sri Lanka, and a product of Ananda College, Colombo 10.
 I have diverse interest areas in research such as AI, Machine Learning, Biomedical Signal Processing, Financial Analytics and Data Science.
 I'm a CIMA passed finalist, and have been able to successfully combine my engineering and accounting knowledge to work on develop algorithms focusing on financial predictions and fraud analytics.